Top 5 Experiential Marketing Techniques

-Experiential marketing is a highly effective method that enables customers to develop a closer relationship between them and a brand.
+Experiential marketing is a highly effective form of marketing that enables customers to develop a closer relationship between them and a brand.
 These typically happen in a fun and interactive scenario.
-Let’s look at 5 experiential techniques as experiential marketing begins to regain popularity as we leave the pandemic.
+Let’s look at 5 experiential techniques as experiential marketing begins to regain popularity as we leave the pandemic behind.

 Creating Immersive experiences which are inviting and exciting for customers is guaranteed to get people talking and raise awareness for your brand.
 Create value for the people you want to join in as they are more willing to interact with your brand experience and share it via word-of-mouth and on social media channels.

 A good example of retail installation is the pop-up M&M Flavour House in New York.
 The brand created a ‘Flavour House’ where fans were asked to vote for a new flavour.
 Each room was decorated and scented to embody one of the flavours in the vote.
 Consumers were given the chance to leisurely roam from room to room whilst sipping on one of the various M&M theme cocktails.
 The experience held many photo opportunities and M&M encouraged the consumers to share the experience on social media.
 Immersive experiences should include things that customers will want to share, whether that be a photo opportunity or competition – post-event.

 Experiential marketing is a good time to offer a direct connection to consumers to get honest and valued opinions.
 When creating a brand experience your brand must be clear on what data they are looking to obtain.
 Keeping it simple and easy for consumers to provide feedback will allow your brand to collect information more efficiently.

 Live streaming saw a rise in popularity when attending events was no longer possible.
 Online experiential marketing allows the activation to reach people not able to attend in person.